practicalli/clojure/clojure-spec/data/map-literals.md

 `#::` map literal macro for keyword auto-resolve adds the current fully qualified namespace to all the keywords in the hash-map

-## Require clojure spec in the namepace of page.
+## Require clojure spec in the namespace definition

 ```eval-clojure
 (ns practicalli.clojure